Petaluma High School: Facilities

 Petaluma High School began as a public school in 1873, making it one of the oldest high schools in California.
 Sitting on approximately 24 acres, the current campus was completed in 1935 with the main building remodeled in December 2001.
 A new science and math building was completed in October 2000.
 Modernization of the D-Wing building was completed during the summer of 2005.

 During the 2009-2010 school-year the new Arts, Media and Entertainment building was opened.
 The Arts Media and Entertainment program includes education in digital and print photography with a full service laboratory.
 Students interested in filmmaking partake in the film program, while those interested in drawing, painting, sculpture, ceramics, and other art forms participate in the core Art program that culminates in AP Art.

 The entire campus consists of the following: 83 classrooms, a wildlife museum, auto shop, wood shop, metal shop, and an agricultural shop.
 Athletic facilities include a gymnasium; baseball, football, and softball fields; weight room; and swimming pool.

 Staff and administration

-The staff at Petaluma High includes 72 certificated teachers, four academic counselors, a Project Success counselor, a full-time librarian, a Safe School Support Specialist, three administrators, and 40 classified support staff members.
-In addition, it has the part-time services of a school nurse, a school psychologist, a speech and language specialist, bilingual support services, and instructional assistants in special education.
+The staff at Petaluma High includes 70 certificated teachers, four academic counselors, a Project Success counselor, a full-time librarian, a Safe School Support Specialist, three administrators, and 50 classified support staff members.
+In addition, it has a school nurse, two school psychologists, a speech and language specialist, bilingual support services, and instructional assistants in special education.

-On July 1, 2019, Justin Mori became principal.
-Mr. Mori has served with distinction as the Principal of Sonoma Valley High School for the past year, where he focused on providing collaborative professional learning opportunities for staff to support relationship building amongst staff and the student body as well as engaging instructional practices.
-Prior to Sonoma Valley High School, Mr. Mori served as Principal of San Jose Intermediate School in Novato for six years.
-Prior to that, Mr. Mori served as the Assistant Principal at Terra Linda High School in San Rafael.
-He started his career at Capistrano Unified School District as a middle school Science teacher.
-After graduating from Petaluma High School, Mr. Mori was awarded his bachelor's degree in History from the University of California, Santa Barbara, his master's degree in Educational Leadership and Administration from Chapman University, and his Administrative Credential from Sonoma State University.

-Erin Dinday and Giovanni Napoli serve as Assistant Principals.